 Access: The chapel is a short walk from the driveway over a narrow, uneven brick path.
 There are several steps into the chapel, and several more into the undercroft.

-Opening Times: Access to the chapel is by prior arrangement only - to arrange a visit please telephone our Customer Services team on 0370 333 1181.
+Opening Times: The chapel is currently closed but, once it reopens, normally access to the chapel is by prior arrangement only - to arrange a visit please telephone our Customer Services team on 0370 333 1181.

 Dogs: Assistance dogs only are welcome.